Gairsain: Demographics

 According to the 2011 census of India, Gairsain town is spread over an area of 7.53 sq. km, and the total population residing in the town is 7,138, which gives it population density of 947.94 persons per square kilometer of area, which is greater than the state ratio of 189 people per square kilometer.
 The number of men in the city is 3,582 while the number of women is 3,556, which gives it a sex ratio of 100.73%.
 Literacy rate of the town is 87.27 percent.
 Gairsain, initially a small hamlet, had a recorded population of 2,895 in 1981.
 The population subsequently rose to 4,228 in 1991 and 6,258 in 2001.
-Its nearby Bhararisain was declared summer capital of Uttarakhand in June 2020.

 Governance

 Ex-Chief Minister Vijay Bahuguna promised to undertake numerous developmental projects in Gairsain, during his first visit to the town.
 He promised that an airstrip would be laid in Gairsain.
 In addition, one session of the legislative assembly will be held annually in Gairsain.

 A session of Uttarakhand Legislative Assembly was held on 17 and 18 November 2016 for the first time in the newly constructed, grand Uttarakhand Legislative Assembly building at Bhararisain, some 14 km away from Gairsain.
 Many important legislations were passed during the session.
 The assembly also resolved to hold the next budget session at Bhararisain.

 A Vidhan Sabha complex was built at Bhararisain, around 14 km from the town.
 Covering 47 acres, the assembly building is estimated to have cost 150 crores.
 In the summer, officials travel from Dehradun along with documents to Bhararisain for the assembly session.
 The complex is kept closed during the snowy winters.